The following discussion and analysis should be read in conjunction with the

 continued to grow and is further expanding into its core marine survey and

-maritime security markets in
+maritime security markets in Europe, Asia, Oceania and the Americas.
+We continue

 to find ways to integrate MAR technology with the Company’s existing platforms